Here’s everything you need to know to start using QuickBooks Condense Repair Tool:

 It should be noted that the opening balance for the next reconciliation will be appropriate as the condensed journal entries are cleared transactions.
 The checks and deposits will no longer appear and the reconciliation reports might be incorrect or might disappear.
 The statement date may also be wrong, as the last reconciliation might also disappear.

 As we now have a decent understanding of what QuickBooks Condense Repair Tool is, let us move further and understand the procedure of using it in the best manner.
-Following this method will ensure that the user will not have to suffer any sort of data loss and also the files that they are converting will be safe from any data breach.
+Following this method will ensure that you will not have to suffer any sort of data loss and also the files that you are converting will be safe from any data breach.
 It will not only save a lot of space of the Hard drive but also will make loading up the files on QB quicker:

 Step 1: Spot for non-condensable transactions